-Items include but are not limited to: permanent markers/sharpies (except as provided by teachers), energy drinks, water balloons, electronic games, MP3 players, iPods, electronic signaling devices, laser pens/pointers, silly string, trading cards, aerosol cans, weapons or weapon look-alikes, drugs and drug paraphernalia including, but not limited to alcohol, vapes, pipes, rolling papers, and lighters, stink bombs, toys, chains, hobby/collectibles, or other items that are not related to classroom instruction and learning.
+Items include but are not limited to: permanent markers/sharpies (except as provided by teachers), energy drinks, water balloons, electronic games, iPods, electronic devices including cell phones/wireless communication devices laser pens/pointers, silly string, trading cards, aerosol cans, weapons or weapon look-alikes, drugs and drug paraphernalia including, but not limited to alcohol, vapes, pipes, rolling papers, and lighters, stink bombs, toys, chains, hobby/collectibles, or other items that are not related to classroom instruction and learning.

-Clothing, accessories or other items may not display words, pictures or phrases promoting violence, gang affiliation, profanity, sexual reference, or other categories deemed inappropriate by school personnel.
+Clothing accessories or other items may not display words, pictures or phrases promoting violence, gang affiliation, profanity, sexual reference, or other categories deemed inappropriate by school personnel.